nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 !!! question "Exercise"

-    Add the `cpus` directive to the `SALMON` process to modify the number of CPUs allocated for its execution.
+    Add the `cpus` directive to the `INDEX` process to modify the number of CPUs allocated for its execution.

     ???
 Solution